josemoralesdev/josemoralesdev.github.io/src/markdown/focus-time.md

 - Data persistance (AsyncStorage)
 - Scalable project structure

-A simple app where the user enters a task which wants to focus on, and choose between different times to start the timer.
-When the timer finish, the app will make the phone vibrate to indicate the time has finished.
+A simple app where the user enters a task which wants to focus on, and choose between different times to start a timer.
+When the timer ends, the app will make the phone vibrate to indicate the time has finished.

 ## How it works
 ---
 When entering the app, the user finds a simple screen: the app title and an input field for filling a task in which wants to focus on for an amount of time.
 When filling this field, the user presses the button (+) to start the countdown.

 This will take us to the next screen, in which shows us different components:

 - Counter
 - Task title
 - Progress Bar